-'In Bad Taste, Disrespectful:' Photo Of Terror Attack In Kenya Sparks Controversy
+'In Bad Taste, Disrespectful': Photo Of Terrorist Attack In Kenya Sparks Controversy

 The photograph shows the aftermath of a terrorist attack at a luxury hotel in Nairobi, Kenya.
 Laptops and plates are still on the table, and four people are hunched over, bloodied and lifeless.

 Almost immediately after The New York Times published the graphic image on its website, there was outrage in Kenya.
-Many people in a country coming to terms with Tuesday's horrific attack felt disrespected, and publication of the photo has sparked discussion about journalism ethics, media freedom and racism during coverage of tragedies.
+Many people in a country coming to terms with Tuesday's horrific attack felt disrespected, and publication of the photo has sparked discussion about journalism ethics, media freedom and racism during coverage of such events.

 "Absolutely distasteful, disgusting and deplorable.
-An utter disgrace,"a user named Fadhili Kanini said on Twitter.
+An utter disgrace," a user named Fadhili Kanini said on Twitter.

 The attack began Tuesday afternoon when five men used grenades to breach the DusitD2 hotel in the Kenyan capital.
 One of them blew himself up at the restaurant where the photo was taken, and the four others moved through the hotel firing weapons.
 The standoff lasted until Wednesday morning, when the military moved in and killed the rest of the gunmen.
-In the end, the Islamist group Al-Shabab took responsibility and 21 victims were killed.
+In the end, the Islamist group al-Shabab took responsibility and 21 victims were killed.

 But as Kenyans grieved, controversy over the photo taken by Khalil Senosi from The Associated Press continued to boil.
 A petition on Change.org calling on the Times to pull down the image had garnered nearly 18,000 signatures as of Thursday afternoon.